The below editorial is an excerpt from our full review.

 By Jonathan Crouch

 Renault's Megane E-Tech Electric might well redefine what you imagine an affordable family Hatch EV to be.
-Jonathan Crouch takes a look.
+Jonathan Crouch drives it.

 Ten Second Reviewword count: 54